tum-pbs/pbdl-book/overview.md

 Thus, we want to build on all the powerful techniques that we have at our disposal, and use them wherever we can.
-I.e., our goal is to _reconcile_ the data-centered viewpoint and the physical simuation viewpoint.
+I.e., our goal is to _reconcile_ the data-centered viewpoint and the physical simulation viewpoint.

 The resulting methods have a huge potential to improve what can be done with numerical methods: e.g., in scenarios